 In early 1964, when Lewis began playing Grandpa Munster, he probably did not realize that he would be remembered forever for his portrayal of the petulant third-rate wizard of the Munster clan.
 "Fans treat me like an icon," he says.

 He enjoys the smiles he gives people as Grandpa, but for all the recognition he receives, there is one particular actor he reveres: "In my humble opinion, and nothing about me is humble," he says, "Chaplin was the only genius who ever worked in Hollywood.
 No question about it.
 In fact, I got to meet him at John Garfield's house once."

 After "The Munsters," Lewis made countless appearances in television and motion pictures, performed on the dinner theater circuit around the country and even owned a brokerage firm in Los Angeles for a time.
 Lewis, a closet intellectual, is also an avid college basketball fanatic, has scouted for several basketball teams, and has been featured in Sports Illustrated.
 His eye for athletes is great and is trusted by many coaches.

 Lewis pulled up stakes and moved to New York shortly after his divorce from his wife, Marge.
 He opened a restaurant, appropriately called Grampa's, in Greenwich Village, and the business has led to plans for opening a few more Italian eateries around the Big Apple.

-Lewis appears around the country donning the familiar tuxedo that made him famous and continues to act in television and motion pictures.
-Despite the passage of time, he looks well and boasts of fantastic health.
-He has a home video out for children and appears on WTBS cable in a series of Saturday morning programs for children.
+Lewis appeared around the country donning the familiar tuxedo that made him famous and continued to act in television and motion pictures.
+He released a home video for children and appeared on WTBS cable in a series of Saturday morning programs for children.

 When asked what accomplishment he is proudest of he firmly replies, "My three sons."